 Women in Computing events

 The summer school is targeted at early career researchers, mostly PhD students.
-In addition, there will be two events for undergraduate and master students for which you can register your interest here.
-If you register here, you will be emailed the events' information before the event.
+In addition, there will be two events for undergraduate and master students for which you can register here.

 The events are as follows:

 Panel discussion on the topic of 'My journey into geometric machine learning', followed by a networking session

 This event is hosted by Imperial College London Women in Computing Society.

 Tutorial: Getting started on graph ML

 Sarah Parisot is a senior research scientist at Huawei Noah’s ark lab London.
 She is the first female team leader at Huawei London, leading the machine learning team which investigates topics ranging from deep generative models to neural architecture search.
 She has been involved in multiple projects involving to graph neural networks applications, notably proposing one of the first applications of graph CNNs to the medical imaging field.